Koredotcom/koredotai-docs/docs/searchassist/topic-guide/en/latest/bussinessrules.md

  <a class="doc-link" target="_blank" href="https://docs.kore.ai/searchassist/personalize-results/contextual-rules/">

-  ow to add conditions and define an outcome?
+  How to add conditions and define an outcome?

 </a>